What is share trading and how does it work?

 How can you make a profit from share trading?

-Share trading is a way to create wealth.
 There are three ways to make money from share trading: capital growth, dividends and tax concessions.

-This is when the directors of a company choose to pay company profits to shareholders.
+This is when the directors of a company chooses to pay company profits to shareholders.
 Dividend payments are based on the number of shares you own.
 These types of shares are called income shares.
 Not all companies pay dividends, and directors can reinvest profits to grow the company rather than pay a dividend.
 These types of shares are called growth shares.

 A share can be fully franked.
 This is a term to describe when a company has already paid tax on your dividends.
 You can use franking credits to reduce the tax you pay on other income.